docker/docs/network/drivers/index.md

 ### Network driver summary

-- The default bridge network is commonly used for running containers that don't require custom networking configurations, such as container-to-container connectivity.
+- The default bridge network is good for running containers that don't require special networking capabilities.
-- User-defined bridge networks enable on the same Docker host to communicate with each other.
+- User-defined bridge networks enable containers on the same Docker host to communicate with each other.
 A user-defined network typically defines an isolated network for multiple containers belonging to a common project or component.
 - Host network shares the host's network with the container.
 When you use this driver, the container's network isn't isolated from the host.
 - Overlay networks are best when you need containers running on different